olesya-wo/tami/README.md

 Other commands:

-`…` - game will be wait for players click
+`…` - game will wait for player's click
-`.` - stop executing script
+`.` - stop script's execution
-If call stack is empty, script will just stop executing, otherwise pop address from stack and go to this address.
+If call stack is empty, script just stops execution, otherwise pops an address from stack and goes to this address.
 `[]` - clear screen

 ### Build / Run